mtzsouza/Personal-Website/README.md

 **src/routes/stack/+page.svelte**: Here I display icons of all the technologies that I'm acquainted with.

-**src/routes/projects/+page.svelte**: This route is currently empty, but it's designed to hold all the projects that I want to showcase in the future.
+**src/routes/projects/+page.svelte**: It's designed to hold all the projects that I want to showcase in the future.